Clastify logo

 Cellulose and starch are both natural glucose polymers, but they behave very differently.
 Cellulose forms straight chains that pack closely and hydrogen bond strongly, giving strong fibres found in plant cell walls and cotton.
 Starch has a more branched structure, so its chains do not pack as tightly and it is easier to break down during digestion.

-There’s a neat materials-science point here: the monomer matters, but the way monomers are linked matters just as much.
+This is a lovely materials-science lesson: the monomer matters, but the way monomers are linked matters just as much.

 Biodegradable plastics and environmental structure